Discover the Rejuvenating Aroma and Health Benefits of Barley Tea – A Korean Delight

 Barley Tea Varieties: Pearl Barley, Seed Tea, and More

 Demonstrating the versatility of grain tea, barley tea outlines several authentic takes, including the unconventional brews of pearl barley and seed tea.
+When roasted corn is added to barley tea, the drink is called oksusu bori cha, a traditional Korean variation.
+Oksusu bori cha is known for its enhanced sweetness and unique flavor profile, setting it apart from standard barley tea.

 The Difference Between Loose Leaf Tea and Barley Tea Bags